 - BASILICA OF THE NATIONAL VOW

 Gabriel García Moreno was a defender of the Society of Jesus, he allowed the return of the expelled Jesuits in 1863.
-The influence of the Jesuits, their devotion to the Sacred Heart and the Catholic passion of García Moreno, allowed that in his government, in 1874, Ecuador was the first country in the world to be officially consecrated to the Sacred Heart of Jesus and the Immaculate Heart of Mary by the Archbishop of Quito, Monsignor José Ignacio Checa y Barba.
+The influence of the Jesuits, their devotion to the Sacred Heart, and the Catholic passion of García Moreno allowed that in his government, in 1874, Ecuador was the first country in the world to be officially consecrated to the Sacred Heart of Jesus and the Immaculate Heart of Mary by the Archbishop of Quito, Monsignor José Ignacio Checa y Barba.
 The National Government determined that in honor of this consecration the Basilica of the National Vow be built in Quito.

 The Basilica of the National Vow is the largest neo-Gothic church in America, it is located between Carchi and Venezuela streets, and García Moreno street, in the heart of the traditional neighborhood of San Juan in what was the sacred hill of Huanaucari (temple of the moon) in pre-Columbian times.
-It is a strategic viewpoint of the Historic Center and the North of the city.
+It is a strategic view of the Historic Center and the North of the city.
 Its architect was the French Emilio Tarlier, who was inspired by the Notre Dame Cathedral, to make the plans between 1890 and 1896.

 The Cuenca father Julio María Matovelle founded the Congregation of Oblate Missionaries in 1884.
 In 1895 he promoted the salt tax to continue with the construction of the temple.
 Together with his community of Missionary Oblates, architects Franz Schmidt and priest Pedro Brunning built the Chapel of the Immaculate Heart of Mary.

 The basilica was built between 1892 and 1988, it was blessed by Pope John Paul II in 1985, it is not finished yet, but in 1988 it was officially consecrated and inaugurated.
-It was built in stone, brick and concrete due to time and high costs.
-It has two towers as a bell tower, 110 meters high and 5 more for the crosses, rose windows, it also has gargoyles not only mythological as in the Chapel of the Heart of Mary, but also endemic animals of the country, such as alligators, Galapagos tortoises, blue-footed boobies, armadillos, monkeys, pumas, among others.
+It was built in stone, brick, and concrete due to time and high costs.
+It has two towers as a bell tower, 110 meters high, and 5 more for the crosses, and rose windows, it also has gargoyles not only mythological as in the Chapel of the Heart of Mary but also endemic animals of the country, such as alligators, Galapagos tortoises, blue-footed boobies, armadillos, monkeys, pumas, among others.
 At a low level are marine and terrestrial species, and at the highest level is the condor because from that height they can fly.

 - CHURCH OF EL SAGRARIO

-Located on García Moreno Street, and Espejo, it is attached to the Primada Cathedral of Quito, and is the tabernacle of it.
-In 1657, construction could only begin due to lack of resources, and since it was located on the old El Tejar ravine, canalization and filling works had to be carried out first.
+Located on García Moreno Street, and Espejo, it is attached to the Primada Cathedral of Quito and is the tabernacle of it.
+In 1657, construction could only begin due to a lack of resources, and since it was located on the old El Tejar ravine, canalization and filling works had to be carried out first.
 Therefore, its design and construction took place at the end of the seventeenth century and the beginning of the eighteenth.